MsF-NTDLL/Keylogger1/README.md

 # Keylogger
 A keylogger written in C that has evasion in mind

+> 🚫 Disclaimer: Use of this project is for Educational purposes only.
+Using it on unauthorised machines is strictly forbidden.
+If somebody is found to use it for illegal/ malicious intent, we are not the be held held responsible.

 ### Current features
 - IAT obfuscation via API hashing.
 Imported benign WinAPI functions as to not look packed.